Cost of Attendance

 Estimated vs. Actual Expenses

-For planning purposes, your Student Aid Summary on eLion uses estimated expenses.
+For planning purposes, your Award Summary on LionPATH uses estimated expenses.
 Your actual billable expenses will appear on your tuition bill.
 Student aid is listed as a credit on the tuition bill.